port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/examples/s3-bucket.md

 }
 ```

-## Creating the S3 bucket blueprint and the entity matching the new bucket
+## Creating the S3 bucket entity matching the new bucket

 This part includes configuring the `s3Bucket` blueprint and creating an entity for our new bucket: